kvasdopil/food/README.md

   - Shows recipe preview card immediately when parsing starts, updating progressively as fields arrive.
 Button shows "Parsing..." → "Generating..." → "Add recipe" states.
 Only enables "Add recipe" button after both stages complete.
 Saves recipes to database via `/api/recipes`.
 Uses shadcn Button and Alert components.
 Closes on Escape key or clicking outside.
 Uses Supabase authentication for API calls.
 - `src/components/recipe-preview-card.tsx`: preview card component for displaying generated recipes during streaming.
 Supports partial data and shows loading states for missing fields.
 Displays full overlay with "Generating recipe..." when empty (during initial parsing), then shows a small "Streaming..." badge in the top-right corner once data appears, allowing users to see fields populate in real time.
 Uses `RecipeFeedCard` for rendering with fallback values for missing fields.
 - `src/components/recipe-feed-card.tsx`: recipe card component for feed page using shadcn Card and CardContent.
 Displays image, title overlay, description, clickable tags (toggle filters), and favorite button.
-- `src/components/recipe/description.tsx`: description component that displays recipe description, author attribution ("by {username}"), clickable tag links (navigate to feed with tag filtered), and favorite button.
+- `src/components/recipe/description.tsx`: description component that displays recipe description, author attribution ("by {username}"), clickable tag links (navigate to feed with tag filtered), favorite button, and meal variants dropdown.
 Author attribution only shows for recipes with author information (scripted recipes don't show attribution).
 Tags use the "link" variant of TagChip for proper semantic HTML and navigation.
+Variants dropdown appears after tags and shows "This meal has N more variants" or "This meal has another variant" with a dropdown to navigate between variants.
+- `src/components/recipe/variants-dropdown.tsx`: dropdown component for displaying and navigating between meal variants.
+Shows variant count message and dropdown menu with variant names.
+Clicking a variant navigates to that recipe.
+Closes when clicking outside.
+Only displays when recipes have variations.
 - `src/components/user-avatar.tsx`: user avatar component with dropdown menu.
 Includes "My Recipes" option that navigates to `/feed?tags=mine` to filter recipes by the current user.
 - `src/components/tag-chip.tsx`: tag chip component using shadcn Badge with custom color palettes.
 Supports static (non-interactive), clickable (button that triggers onClick), removable (button with remove icon for search bar), and link (Next.js Link for navigation) variants.
 Tags in the search bar use the removable variant with `cursor:pointer` styling.
 - `src/components/favorite-button.tsx`: favorite button component using shadcn Button.
 Used on recipe feed cards and recipe detail pages.
 Uses `useFavorites` hook which reads from `LikesContext` for instant like status access.